 A few days after the Chartbeat article was published, Parse.ly published a very similar article on their blog, Google adopting the strategies that made Facebook successful in news referrals.
 In it, they observe that traffic from the referral source “googleapis” increased 1,200% in 2017.

 Aside from the significant difference in the percentage increase reported by the two platforms, Parse.ly also includes an additional source of traffic for articles suggestions that Chartbeat doesn’t: Cards that appear in the Google App and the Google Feed (you can find the latter by swiping right on many Android devices).
-I wrote this article on the State of Digital Publishing blog that goes into more detail about the difference between these sources and some considerations for tracking them, so check that out if you’re interested in understanding more about the nitty-gritty details of this source.
+I wrote this article for State of Digital Publishing that goes into more detail about the difference between these sources and some considerations for tracking them, so check that out if you’re interested in understanding more about the nitty-gritty details of this source.

 How to Measure Articles for You Traffic

 Notwithstanding the fact that the precise source of this traffic isn’t entirely clear, you can get a quick-n-dirty (and directionally valid) sense of how much traffic you’re getting from Google’s content suggestions by isolating Articles for You traffic.
 We know for sure the referrer for that source will show up in your analytics as: